Nic30/d3-wave/README.md

 This library renders signal dumps into specified svg.
 (GTKWave for javascript)

+**Note that the gif is ugly** and from old version, it is not updated offten because it is big and we do not want to spoil the repo.

 ![scroll_and_zoom.gif](doc/scroll_and_zoom.gif)

 Use `npm install d3-wave --save` to install this library and save it to your package.json file.